-- the lot is approved by the Planning Board as a Homesite Lot; - the lot's purchase price is established by the Affordable Housing Committee; - the lot shall be owned or leased by an Eligible Purchaser or Eligible Lessee, as defined herein, who meets the qualification of the Affordable Housing Committee guidelines in effect at the time of filing of the necessary Special Permit application; - the owner of the lot is granted a special permit from the Zoning Board of Appeals to build a single-family dwelling for owner occupancy as prescribed in this bylaw; - and the owner of the lot grants an Affordable Housing Covenant burdening said lot to the Town of West Tisbury, in the form utilized by the Town of West Tisbury at the time of filing the special permit application, and records said covenant in the Dukes County Registry of Deeds at the time the special permit is granted, or, at the sole discretion of the Affordable Housing Committee, grants a Martha's Vineyard Affordable Housing Covenant to the Dukes County Regional Housing Authority pursuant to the provisions of St. 2004, C.445.
+- the lot is approved by the Planning Board as a Homesite Lot; - the lot's purchase price is established by the Affordable Housing Committee; - the lot shall be owned or leased by an Eligible Purchaser or Eligible Lessee, as defined herein, who meets the qualification of the Affordable Housing Committee guidelines in effect at the time of filing of the necessary Special Permit application; - the owner of the lot is granted a special permit from the Zoning Board of Appeals to build a single-family dwelling for owner occupancy as prescribed in this bylaw; - and the owner of the lot grants an Affordable Housing Covenant burdening said lot to the Town of West Tisbury, in the form utilized by the Town of West Tisbury at the time of filing the special permit application, and records said covenant in the Dukes County Registry of Deeds at the time the special permit is granted, or, at the sole discretion of the Affordable Housing Committee, a covenant, deed rider, ground lease or other restriction approved by the Affordable Housing Committee pursuant to the provisions of St. 2004, C.445.